Obvious/Help Center

 Obvious spawns sub-threads when your request breaks into independent pieces that run better in parallel.
 Common triggers:

-• Parallel dimensions: "Analyze revenue by region, product, and segment" — each dimension runs separately
+• Parallel dimensions: "Analyze revenue by region, product, and segment" runs each dimension separately.

 Do this in one thread — no sub-agents